immunant/IA2-Phase2/README.md

 ## Usage

+### Defining compartments

+The [`INIT_COMPARTMENT`](https://github.com/immunant/IA2-Phase2/blob/main/include/ia2.h) macro is used to define trusted compartments at the shared object level.
+This can be the main executable ELF or any dynamically-linked shared libraries.
+Memory belonging to a trusted compartment is assigned one of the [15 protection keys](https://man7.org/linux/man-pages/man7/pkeys.7.html) and can only be accessed by the shared object itself.
+Objects that don't explicitly define a compartment are treated as untrusted by default.

+To assign a protection key to a trusted compartment insert `INIT_COMPARTMENT(n)` with an argument between 0-14 specifying the index of the protection key.
+This argument must differ from the other trusted compartments.
+Trusted compartments must also be aligned and padded properly by using the linker scripts in `libia2/` (`padding.ld` for executables or `shared_lib.ld` for shared libraries).
+In CMake this is done automatically for executables built with `define_test` while libraries built with `define_shared_lib` must add `LINK_OPTS "-Wl,-T${libia2_BINARY_DIR}/shared_lib.ld"`.
+To use in manual builds just include `-Wl,-T$SCRIPT_NAME.ld` in the final compilation step.
+Manual builds also require disabling lazy binding with `-Wl,-z,now`.

+### Wrapping calls

+Calls between compartments must have call gates to toggle the PKRU permissions at each transition.
+For direct calls, this is done by rewriting headers to create the source for a wrapper that provides versions of every function with call gates.
+This wrapper must then be linked against every shared object that links against the wrapped library.

-### From CMake
+#### From CMake

-IA2 Phase 2 provides a CMake rule to wrap a dependency library; this rule builds a wrapper and provides its dependency information to consumers of its outputs.
+We provide a CMake rule to wrap a library or the main executable.
+This rule builds a wrapper and provides its dependency information to consumers of its outputs.
 Specifically, wrapper libs also depend on libia2 and have additional required compilation flags (-fno-omit-frame-pointer) for application code.

 Usage from CMake looks like this (wrapping `myunsafelib` which is used by your existing `my_prog` target):
 ```diff